spark-86/hodeauxledger/README.md

 It’s not a cryptocurrency.
 **It’s a protocol for memory.**

-Please a little on the theory behind all this in our doc on [Temporal Cryptophysics](docs/temporal_cryptophyiscs.md).
+Please read a little on the theory behind all this in our doc on [Temporal Cryptophysics](docs/temporal_cryptophyiscs.md).

 ## 🧬 Why it exists